andrew-fowler/locize-tester-demonotes/PITCHME.md

 +++

+- Typoing a key name is easy
 - Forgetting to add a translation is easy

 +++

+- Typoing a key name is easy
+- Forgetting to add a translation is easy
 - Finding translation issues through test automation is expensive

 +++

+- Typoing a key name is easy
+- Forgetting to add a translation is easy
+- Finding translation issues through test automation is expensive
 - Finding translation issues through manual testing is expensive and error prone

 ---